NAME

 -m | --mask_cidr IP address/mask

-Set a range of IP using CIDR notation.
+Set a range of IP addresses by using CIDR notation.

 NUT DEVICE OPTION